thorchain/Resources/Whitepapers/ASGARDEX/whitepaper-en.md

 ## Introduction

 ### Exchanges
-One of the most important advents of the cryptocurrency economy is the crypto exchange.
+One of the most important advents of the cryptocurrency economy is the exchange.
 While digital assets are useful on their own, exchanges are needed so that creators, consumers, investors, and traders can transfer these assets to one other openly and freely.
-As digital assets reach market equilibrium prices, all market participants benefit from clearing markets that are otherwise either unavailable or not at true equilibrium due to interference from governments, regulators, or logistical barriers.
-Venture capitalists, service providers, employees, founders, and other company stakeholders benefit from freely available liquidity that is not locked up in arcane or encumbering pre-IPO restrictions.
-This is true for tokens regardless of whether they are asset-backed, service-backed, or infrastructure-backed.
-In the asset-backed case case, cryptocurrency exchanges allow for easier transactions of securities that are currently more costly in terms of time and money due to reconciliation requirements that are natively on the blockchain and otherwise handled by back-office workers.
-Cryptocurrency exchanges allow people increased flexibility in using the cryptocurrency of their choice for each individual transaction they undertake.
-They can focus on a few key markets that capture their consumption needs.

-As specialized cryptocurrencies gain traction, users can segment their wealth in specific token ecosystems.
-They can reward these ecosystems with more of their wealth for positive governance and pro-social activity, forcing all token ecosystems to compete with each other to provide the best economy for users.
-This competition is only feasible with the proliferation of exchanges that enable fast, secure, reliable transfers of wealth from one token to another.

-Finally, exchanges allow traders to profit from predicting the future behavior of markets.
-As global wealth becomes increasingly concentrated in the hands of the few, so too go the resources needed to predict the future of markets and thereby gain additional wealth.
-Because cryptocurrency markets are new and lightly regulated, large incumbents have less of an overwhelming advantage over lay-traders in forming accurate, profitable hypotheses.
-Skilled traders can participate more directly in the rewards of insightful analysis without tethering themselves to major institutions, which can disperse market gains.
+As of late 2018, there are almost 15,000 exchanges supporting a $200bn economy with over 2000 digital assets being actively traded.
+Whilst there is some question of accuracy, over $10bn in digital assets are reported to be traded every day.

+The current exchanges that support this economy are:
+- Centralised exchanges that support fiat on/off rails
+- Centralised exchanges that only support crypto-crypto trading
+- Decentralised exchanges that are built on protocols and limited to the tokens on that protocol
+- Decentralised peer-peer liquidity networks where trades are handled directly
+- An opaque OTC economy

 ### Decentralized Exchanges.
 Of course, the above is only true to the extent that other sources of power are also decentralized.
 One clear target for decentralization is the exchange itself.
 Centralized exchanges can hold undue power over users.
 This allow them to engage in many of the regressive practices that cryptocurrency enthusiasts dislike in the fiat world.